benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 ## TL;DR

-A generator function is a special type of function that when invoked automatically generates a special iterator, called a _generator_.
+A generator function is a special type of function that when invoked automatically generates a special iterator, called a _generator_ object.
 Generator functions are indicated by `function*` and make use of the `yield` operator to indicate the value to return for each successive call to `.next()` on the generator.

 ```js
 function* range(start, count) {